iptch/2024-fall-architectural-katas/EventStorming/event_storming.md

 ## Key Decisions

 - **Anonymized resumes**: Resumes are anonymized and referred to as "Stories" to ensure privacy.
-TODO link to glossary and ADR-011
+[ADR-011: Deterministic Matching](/ADR/ADR-011-deterministic-matching.md)
-- **Use adapters**: TODO -> ADR-23, ADR-005
+- **Use adapters**: Integration with external systems is handled via adapters and asynchronous communication.
+[ADR-023: Adapters for HR Systems](/ADR/ADR-023-adapters-for-hr-systems.md), [ADR-005: Asynchronous Communication with External Systems](/ADR/ADR-005-async-with-external-systems.md)
-- **Good understanding of requiremetns and addtionon of assumed and additional requirements**: TODO -> Link Requirements
+- **Great understanding of requirements**: Ensure a solid requirements, assumptions, and considerations.
+[Requirements](/Requirements/requirements-and-assumptions.md)

 ## 1. Iteration